Battered woman syndrome: In legal cases

 In recent years, BWS has been questioned as a legal defense on several grounds.
 First, legal changes in many states now make it possible to admit a history of past abuse into evidence.
 Second, not all battered persons act the same.
 Third, it pleads pathology when there may, in fact, be completely rational reasons for the victim's assessment that their life or that of their children was in danger.
 For example, if life-threatening attacks were preceded by a certain look in the eyes in the past, the victim may have had probable cause for believing that another life-threatening attack was likely to occur.
 Fourth, it does not provide for the possibility that a person may be abused, but have chosen to kill for reasons other than on-going abuse – for example, jealousy or greed.
 Fifth, it paints survivors of domestic violence exclusively as passive victims rather than resourceful survivors.
+Controversy has also surrounded the legal mechanisms of the use of the BWS, which usually rely on the use of existing general legal defenses, such as self-defense, provocation or insanity based defenses - defenses which themselves have been subjected to controversy regarding their exact definitions and standards with regard to the burden of proof needed in court, given that the broad application of these defenses may provide a 'license to kill' to the people, including to abusive men who kill their partners and claim such defenses and blame the victim for being killed.
+The broadening of self-defense laws in the US has been especially controversial due to fears about its potential abuse.

 The effectiveness of new laws in "reducing the incidence of domestic violence, however, has been limited for a number of reasons."
 A major barrier "to using these laws to protect women is that proving domestic violence in court is difficult.
 First, the victim is often the only witness to the abuse.
 For a variety of reasons, victims are reluctant to testify against their abusers and pursue civil and criminal remedies."
-Even with those who experience domestic violence do testify, they "are often not believed.
+Even when those who experience domestic violence do testify, they "are often not believed.
 Despite changes in legal and popular conceptions of domestic violence, judges and juries continue to ignore or discount victims' testimony about the abuse."